wp-plugins/testimonial-basics/trunk/readme.txt

 5. Testimonials Example Page

 == Changelog ==
+= 4.1.0 =
+* Fixed database issues by upgrading everyone to database 1.4
+* Added backup/restore panel.
+Users can now backup their testimonials to an xml file and restore them later
+* Added Side Meta layout option in content display
+* Modified css for Top Meta and Bottom Meta layouts
+* Fixed company div wrap to be inside conditional
+* Modified ratings to show nothing if rating is 0
+* Combined all custom styles to one file and load all styles regardless
+* Added layout and schema overrides to shortcode and widgets
+* Forced YYYY-MM-DD date format when using schema
+* Moved katb_input_style div to wrap title and email note
+* Modified css in edit panel so displayed testimonials reflect a better visual presentation
+* Added 4 more layout options to widgets, image and meta top or bottom, and centered image and meta top or bottom
+* Added round images
+* Changed excerpt filtering to a word count based system
+* Made many code and css improvements.
+* Changed layout on the displayed testimonials in Edit Panel
+* Changed Paypal button to donate

 = 4.0.8 =
 * Bug fix, modified height settings for slider in the content display